kghudgens/kghudgens/README.md

 ### Hello, I'm Kevin Hudgens👋

-🔭 I’m currently working on my new Java project and Django project Option House.
+🔭 I’m currently working on my new Java project The Student Management System and Django project Option House.
 🌱 I’m currently learning more about Java and JavaScipt.
 🤔 I’m looking for help with creating a portfolio of quality projects for the job hunt.
 💬 Ask me about living in Japan.